Verona & The Magic of the Verona Opera by First Class Rail

 Enjoy the light meal and drinks served on board in Standard Premier Class (the First Class for leisure travellers).
 On arrival at the Gare du Nord your private taxi transfer takes you across Paris to the Gare de Lyon to continue your journey by TGV through France into Switzerland.

 You travel through the undulating Swiss countryside to attractive lakeside city of Zurich.
+Here you make your own way to your overnight hotel, the comfortable and welcoming Hotel Glockenhof (4 star).

 Day 2 – Through the Swiss Alps to Verona